Dwight-Studio/JArmEmu/README.md

-You can write your program using the ARMv7 instruction set (refer to [Instructions.md](https://github.com/Dwight-Studio/JArmEmu/blob/main/Instructions.md) or to synthaxic colorimetry to see if it is implemented) and include GNU Assembly directives (only the basic ones are implemented, again refer to synthaxic colorimetry to see if it is implemented).
+You can write your program using the ARMv7 instruction set (refer to [Instructions.md](https://github.com/Dwight-Studio/JArmEmu/blob/main/Instructions.md) or to synthaxic colorimetry to see what is implemented) and include GNU Assembly directives (only the basic ones are implemented, again refer to synthaxic colorimetry to see if it is implemented).

 JArmEmu is powered by an ARMv7 interpreter made *Ex Nihilo* for this project.